leptail/leptail/README.md

 ## Note
-This project is still in the experimental level.
-Only one component is written and complete tooling is still being worked out.
+The project is still in the experimental level.
+Complete tooling is still being worked out.

-## Credits
-Special thanks to [Leptonic](https://github.com/lpotthast/leptonic) project(a component library for Leptos) through which some of the code example is copied from.

 ## How to build
 Quick command to build and run

 ```bash